developer-zebra/developer-zebra-site/src/ehs/2-4/guide/features/index.md

 ## EHS Log

-EHS records major activities in the `enterprisehomescreen.log` file.
-Some of the activities being tracked include errors, exceeding allowed admin login attempts and switching the operating mode.
+EHS records major activities in the `/enterprise/usr/enterprisehomescreen.log` file.
+Some of the activities being tracked include failed attempts to enter Admin Mode, switches of the operating mode and EHS errors.

 ------